 A couple of things to keep in mind when making your application:

-- These grants are not competitive.
+- Our grants are not competitive.
 They are available to everyone who meets our criteria

-- You can be receiving Government Benefits (including Jobseeker, Austudy, Disability Support etc) and still meet our criteria
+- You can be receiving Federal Government benefits (including JobSeeker, Austudy, Disability Support, Disaster Relief) and still meet our criteria

-- We only contact your referees if we need to verify that you work professionally in music.
-We will not disclose any information about your application.
+- We may contact your referees if we need to verify that you work professionally in music.
+We will not disclose any information about your application

 - Please don’t be embarrassed to apply for crisis relief.
-We are living in unprecedented times and everyone recognises the devastating impact of the pandemic on the live music industry.
-If you need support, we are here to help.
+If you need support, we are here to help

 *Disclaimer: Any information or resources published or given to you by or on behalf of Support Act is general information and does not constitute financial advice.
 Support Act does not warrant the accuracy or completeness of the information and such information is given without reference to your particular circumstances.
 Support Act is not a financial adviser and you should consider seeking independent legal, financial or taxation advice to check how the information relates to your unique situation.